other-name-converter/.github/profile/README.md

-## Wallet Converter
+## Crypto Converter

-🙋‍♀️ This organization contains all the projects used for the operation of the wallet application
+🙋‍♀️ This organization contains all the projects used for the operation of the crypto application